Sci-Fi Dine-In Theater Restaurant: History

 The 50's Prime Time Café, a theme restaurant that opened two years before the Sci-Fi Dine-In.
 Its success led to an emphasis on theme during the design of the Sci-Fi Dine-In.

+As Disney planned new attractions to mark the 20th anniversary of Walt Disney World, it sought to replicate the success of the heavily themed 50's Prime Time Café, opened in 1989 to great success.

-The Sci-Fi Dine-In, located on Commissary Lane across from Star Tours and adjacent to ABC Commissary, opened on April 20, 1991 as one of the twenty new attractions opened at Walt Disney World to mark the complex's twentieth anniversary.
-The restaurant was created with a strong emphasis on theme, in emulation of the 50's Prime Time Café, which had opened two years prior.
-Disney hoped that the focus on theme would bring the Sci-Fi Dine-In the level of success that had been garnered by the 50's Prime Time Café.
-Within five weeks of opening, it was serving between 1,500 and 2,000 meals on a daily basis, just as the 50's Prime Time Café was doing.
+The Sci-Fi Dine-In opened on April 20, 1991, on Commissary Lane across from Star Tours and next to the ABC Commissary.
+Within five weeks, the new restaurant was serving between 1,500 and 2,000 meals a day, comparable to the Prime Time Cafe.
 A year after opening, the Sci-Fi Dine-In had become the most popular restaurant in the park, serving more than 2,200 people per day at peak periods.
-Starting from its earliest days, the restaurant equipped its servers with point of sale mobile devices that relayed orders to a printer in the kitchen, which was considered at the time to be in keeping with the science fiction theme because the technology had been developed shortly prior.

-In 2003, there were twenty character meals offered at Walt Disney World, during which actors portraying various Disney characters would interact with guests while they ate at the parks' restaurants, and Disney was in the process of increasing the presence of costumed characters in the parks at the time.
+In 2003, there were twenty "character meals" offered at Walt Disney World, during which actors portraying various Disney characters would interact with guests while they ate at the parks' restaurants.
+At the time, Disney was increasing the presence of costumed characters in the parks.
 Nonetheless, Minnie Mouse character meals held at Hollywood & Vine were discontinued that year, and Robert Johnson of the Orlando Sentinel partially attributed this cancellation to competition from the Sci-Fi Dine-In, which he said "almost always has a line of customers waiting".
 (Note: Hollywood & Vine had resumed its Minnie Mouse character meals by 2005.)